wp-plugins/catwalker/readme.txt

 1. List the posts or pages from a given category on a page or post
 1. Automatically list at the bottom of each post the categories which have been assigned to that post
 1. Automatically list at the bottom of each post other posts in the same category
-1. Customize the ordering preferences on category archive pages
+1. Customize the ordering preferences and number of posts on category archive pages

 In addition, users can opt to use a hierarchical custom taxonomy (called "Attributes") that applies to Pages as well as Posts.
 If you use the Attributes taxonomy, most of the above options can be used on pages as well as posts.